RobertNorthard/robertnorthard.github.io/_posts/2018-09-21-devops-days-well-architected-monoliths-are-okay.markdown

 * simplifies debugging and maintenance

 What are well architected monoliths?

-Is it a good step for bad monoliths to evolve to (as they have been battle tested rather than rewriting the code base) before splitting?
+Participant in the discussion concluded they are a good step for bad monoliths to evolve to before splitting to microservices.
+This is beacuse the monolith has been battle tested.

 ~ Robert